At this time the only new insurance clients that I am accepting are Kaiser and Aetna

-* If you want me to bill your Secondary Insurance, I must forego the Group Health contracted rate and charge at the $125 an hour treatment rate.
+* If you want me to bill your Secondary Insurance, I must forego the Kaiser contracted rate and charge at the $125 an hour treatment rate.
 It is your responsibility to know what your Secondary Insurance covers, as you will be billed for any remaining balance not covered by insurance.

 Insurance Companies' and Massage Therapy

 In the current health care environment medical massage is treated as short-term physical therapy to correct a specific condition or injury.
 Most policies strictly state that massage therapy for prevention, maintenance, relaxation or stress reduction is not covered.
 If you are seeking my services under your medical insurance policy please refer to your policy for specific information regarding coverage.

 Also note that if you are receiving massage services through your medical health insurance policy all treatments are viewed in terms of functional gains (e.g., you were unable to reach the top of your head to shampoo your hair at the start of treatment and after treatment you can).
 If you are able to perform a movement, even if it questionable in terms of efficiency, insurance may not pay for “fine-tuning”.

 Some examples of insurance companies policies related to coverage of massage therapy are listed below:

 “Massage is covered for rehabilitation when recovery of function is expected in a reasonable time.
 Regular or ongoing care to maintain or support current level of function, or that only provides short-term relief between treatments, is not covered.
 Nor is massage covered for longer term treatment of chronic pain or chronic conditions, for stress reduction or relaxation.”